Topoi with enough points: Introduction

 \begin{itemize} \item coherent topoi are locally finitely presentable (\cite[D3.3.12]{elephant2}), and the gap between these two notions seems quite small, at least by a superficial analysis, \item presheaf topoi are often not coherent and yet they are always locally finitely presentable, and they are the easiest example of topos with enough points, \item Hoffmann-Lawson duality \cite{hofmann1978spectral} from the theory of locales seems to support the conjecture that exponentiable topoi (which include locally finitely presentable topoi) have enough points. \end{itemize}

-In an early version of \cite{rogers2021supercompactly} the second author found a flawed proof of the conjecture (see the discussion in the comments of \cite{401429}), and this collaboration stems from an attempt to correct that mistake.
-Before proceeding further with discussing our contribution, we shall say that we neither prove nor disprove the conjecture here.
-However, our analysis would suggest that these methods cannot suffice to reach a proof of the conjecture, if any such may exist; they do place rather stringent requirements on any potential counterexample, though.
+In an early version of \cite{rogers2021supercompactly} the second author found a flawed proof of the conjecture (see the discussion in the comments of \cite{401429}; Marc Hoyois pointed out the error), and this collaboration stems from an attempt to correct that mistake.
+Before proceeding further with discussing our contribution, we can summarise that while we were able to prove that a large class of locally finitely presentable toposes have enough points, since the original preprint of this work was released a claimed counterexample to the general conjecture has emerged (see \Cref{rem:Marques}).